virtines/wasp/README.md

 }
 ```

-If compiled with `vcc` - a drop in for clang/gcc - a virtine for square will be spawned and executed
+If compiled with `vcc` - a drop in for clang/gcc - a virtine for square will be
-whenever square is called.
-By default, the virtine utilizes *snapshotting* to decrease latencies.
-This
+spawned and executed whenever square is called.
+By default, the virtine
-can be disabled by defining the environment variable `WASP_NO_SNAPSHOT=1` if you wish to see it's effect.
+utilizes *snapshotting* to decrease latencies.
+This can be disabled by defining
+the environment variable `WASP_NO_SNAPSHOT=1` if you wish to see it's effect.
-The compiler extension is currently in it's early stages, and suffers from much of the weaknesses that
+The compiler extension is currently in it's early stages, and suffers from much
-a typical C compiler might (no full program analysis, pointer aliasing, inability to
+of the weaknesses that a typical C compiler might (no full program analysis,
-inline functions from other c files, unsized pointers, etc), but we imagine a future where a high level
+pointer aliasing, inability to inline functions from other c files, unsized
+pointers, etc), but we imagine a future where a high level language like SML
-language like SML may solve many of those problems.
+may solve many of those problems.
+If anything doesn't work, please submit an

-If anything doesn't work, please submit an issue and we'll work on getting it figured out!
+issue and we'll work on getting it figured out!

 ## Code Structure
-All of the wasp runtime is implemented in `src/` and `include/`, the LLVM pass is implemented in `pass/`,
+All of the wasp runtime is implemented in `src/` and `include/`, the LLVM pass
-and `test/` contains a set of tests which produce the data from the paper.
+is implemented in `pass/`, and `test/` contains a set of tests which produce
+the data from the paper.
+The `data_example` directory contains example data
+gathered from a few machines.
+For example `AMD-EPYC-7302P-cloudlab-c6525-25g/`
+contains the data gathered from the machine using the `cloudlab.profile` and
+`Intel-XEON-Gold-6126-chameleon` is from an allocation on chameleon.

 ## Acknowledgements